Jon Mendelsohn

-Jonathan Neil Mendelsohn, Baron Mendelsohn (born 30 December 1966) is a British lobbyist and Labour political organiser.
+Jonathan Neil Mendelsohn, Baron Mendelsohn (born 30 December 1966), best known as Jon Mendelsohn, is a British lobbyist and Labour political organiser.
 He was appointed the Director of General Election Resources for the party in 2007.

 Mendelsohn is a life peer member of the House of Lords and chairman of 888 Holdings, a gambling company.

 "Lobbygate"

 With Neal Lawson and Ben Lucas, he founded LLM Communications in 1997, a lobbying firm with easy access to the new Labour Government.
 He has been a spokesman and lobbyist for the gambling company PartyGaming.

 In 1998, he was caught on tape along with Derek Draper boasting to Greg Palast, an undercover reporter posing as a businessman, about how they could sell access to government ministers and create tax breaks for their clients in a scandal that was dubbed "Lobbygate".
 Draper denied the allegations.

 In the same incident Mendelsohn was approached by an undercover journalist posing as a representative of American energy companies who were seeking to ignore environmental laws.
 Despite LLM's claim that "we believe that there will be a new breed of 'ethical winners' who will demonstrate that businesses no longer operate in a moral vacuum", Mendelsohn went on to advise the reporter to rephrase their plans into language that sounded "Earth-Friendly" going on to say "Tony [Blair] is very anxious to be seen as green.
 Everything has to be couched in environmental language – even if it's slightly Orwellian."

 In 2007, then a fundraiser for Gordon Brown, he wrote to controversial Labour donor David Abrahams, describing Abrahams as one of Labour's "strongest supporters", at the height of a scandal over falsely declared donations.